-Creating landing pages specifically for huge seasonal events like Christmas and Black Friday is super important if you want to be able to compete for Christmas and Black Friday related keywords.
-Even if you’re a smaller business and ranking for those terms isn’t realistic, you want a landing page for customers searching specifically for your brand name + Black Friday for example.
+Creating landing pages specifically for huge seasonal events like Christmas and Black Friday is super important if you want to compete for Christmas and Black Friday-related keywords.
+Even if you’re a smaller business and ranking for those terms isn’t realistic, you want a landing page for customers searching specifically for your brand name + Black Friday, for example.

-Gifting is a large part of Christmas and the search volume attached to gifting related searches reflect that, especially over the Christmas period.
+Gifting is a large part of Christmas, and the search volume attached to gifting-related searches reflects that, especially over Christmas.
 Conduct diligent keyword research and choose keywords that accurately reflect your product offering and business size.
-As attractive as the large search volumes may be, remember if you’re a small ecommerce business you’re unlikely to be able to compete with the likes of John Lewis and Not on the High Street for competitive terms like “gifts for her” or “personalised gifts”.
-You should aim for something more specific and tailored to your product offering like “jewellery gifts for her” and ”personalised jewellery for her” if you sell jewellery.
+As attractive as the large search volumes may be, remember, if you’re a small eCommerce business, you’re unlikely to be able to compete with the likes of John Lewis and Not on the High Street for competitive terms like “gifts for her” or “personalised gifts”.
+You should aim for something more specific and tailored to your product offering, like “jewellery gifts for her” and ”personalised jewellery for her” if you sell jewellery.
 This way, you’ll capture customers further down the funnel and are more likely to compete in the organic search space.

-If you’re a clothing, shoes, bags or jewellery retailer, we also see large volumes attached to party-related keywords over this period, so applying the same methodology as stated above this is another area you can have an impact.
+If you’re a clothing, shoes, bags or jewellery retailer.
+In that case, we also see large volumes attached to party-related keywords over this period, so applying the same methodology as stated above is another area you can impact.

 Aside from this, search engines will use the taxonomic structure of the site to find and understand the hierarchy of your website and index all relevant information about a product or topic.
-Don’t forget to use the keyword research and trends insights to drive customer friendly naming conventions and categorisation as this will help with your search engine rankings for said keywords.
+Don’t forget to use the keyword research and trends insights to drive customer-friendly naming conventions and categorisation, as this will help your search engine rankings for said keywords.

-The use of social posts to share content is not only great PR, but every link and social share serves as a “like” signal to search engines and will give the article (and therefore website) a small boost in authority, slowly pushing the article up the ranks in the SERP (search engine results page).
+The use of social posts to share content is great PR; every link and social share serves as a “like” signal to search engines.
+It will give the article (and, therefore, website) a small boost in authority.
+Ultimately pushing the article up the ranks in the SERP (search engine results page).

-Structured data or schema markup allows search engines to not only crawl your website, but also understand it.
+Structured data or schema markup allows search engines to crawl your website and understand it.
 Search engines use the structured data within a page to generate rich snippets, which are small pieces of information that appear in search results.

-The implementation of structured data can have a direct impact on your CTR (click through rate) from the SERP as well as a more attractive listing and more control over what terms your products might appear for.
-Studies also suggest websites with structured data generally see a sitewide boost in rankings.
+The implementation of structured data can directly impact your CTR (click-through rate) from the SERP as well as a more attractive listing and more control over what terms your products might appear for.
+Studies also suggest websites with structured data generally boost rankings sitewide.

 Site speed is for life, not just for Christmas.
 But if there’s ever a time to optimise your website for speed, it’s ahead of a large influx of potential customers visiting your website.

-For example, pages that load within two seconds have an average bounce rate of 9%, while pages that load in five seconds see their bounce rates skyrocket to 38%.
-Imagine how many visitors you could be losing to bad site speed over the Christmas period?
-On top of this, a one second delay will reduce customer satisfaction by 16%.
+For example, pages that take longer load within two seconds have an average bounce rate of 9%, while pages that load in five seconds see their bounce rates skyrocket to 38%.
+Imagine how many visitors you could lose to bad site speed over Christmas.
+On top of this, a one-second delay will reduce customer satisfaction by 16%.

-And if you still aren’t sold on the importance of having a fast website, site speed is also a Google ranking factor, so a slow website can have a negative impact on your keyword rankings.
+And if you still aren’t sold on the importance of having a fast website, site speed is also a Google ranking factor, so a slow website can harm your keyword rankings.

-In summary, the Christmas period is the most important time of year for most ecommerce businesses and SEO shouldn't be taken lightly.
+In summary, the Christmas period is the most important time of year for most eCommerce businesses, and SEO shouldn't be taken lightly.
 Failing to prepare properly could see you losing large amounts of traffic and revenue.
-If you’d like to discuss further how to prepare for Christmas with a fool proof SEO plan, please get in touch and one of our ecommerce SEO experts will be happy to help.